ContainerHQ/arkis-api-docs/source/includes/_node.md

 Attribute   | Description
 ----------- | -----------
-id          | A unique identifier (UUID) for the node generated automatically on creation cluster     | The cluster UUID of which the node belongs name        | A user provided name for the node (see [Regions](/#regions)) byon        | If the node is provided by Arkis or the user (`bring your own node`) master      | Whether the node is the master of its cluster token       | Token key used by Arkis agent to reach the node labels      | A list of labels to identify the node when running containers (see [Labels](/#labels)) state       | The state of the node.
+id          | A unique identifier (UUID) for the node generated automatically on creation cluster_id  | The cluster UUID of which the node belongs name        | A user provided name for the node (see [Regions](/#regions)) byon        | If the node is provided by Arkis or the user (`bring your own node`) master      | Whether the node is the master of its cluster labels      | A list of labels to identify the node when running containers (see [Labels](/#labels)) state       | The state of the node.
 See the below table for a list of possible states state_message | User-friendly informations about the state of the node